 American fertility expert Howard Jones described him as the sort of person who “was excited every time he woke up in the morning.”
-But British scientist Robert Edwards was as dogged as he was enthusiastic, a quality that served him well in his decades-long quest for the world’s first test tube baby.
+But British scientist Robert Edwards was as dogged as he was enthusiastic, a quality that served him well in his decades-long quest for the world's first test tube babies.

 Drawn Toward Fertility Research

 Robert Edwards almost didn’t end up in the field of fertility research.
 As a teenager in Manchester, England, he had been sent away to safety in the countryside during the German bombings of early World War II.
 After serving in the army himself, he was discharged in 1949 and started his college studies in agriculture.
 Fortunately for infertile couples everywhere, he realized after two years that it was not for him.
 Edwards switched to zoology and became fascinated by genetics.
 He successfully applied to a graduate program in Edinburgh and, always short of money, spent much of his time in a lab dubbed the Mouse House, working with “large mice, small mice, fat mice, lean mice, mice with curly moustachios and droopy ears, mice that waltzed or simply jerked their way through their mouse-life in the service of genetic research.”
 Edwards focused on artificial insemination of mice, learning about their reproductive cycle and experimenting with the effect of various fertility drugs.

 Could Infertile Couples Be Helped?